-- User Interface provides a list of Wiki pages for the various user interface elements in Q.
+- User Interface provides a list of Help pages for the various user interface elements in Q.

 In Q, the variables from your data file are arranged as Questions, with multiple response questions containing a number of related variables.
-The concept of Question Type is the means by which Q decides how to interpret and display your data.
+The concept of Question Type is how Q decides how to interpret and display your data.
 Q's question types are designed to reflect the way you would ask a question in your questionnaire.
-This training program will take you through examples of the most commonly-used question types, and it will show you how to change between question types when you want to view your data differently.
+This training program will take you through examples of the most commonly used question types, and it will show you how to change between question types when you want to view your data differently.

 - Fundamentals > Creating Tables > Question Types and Statistics

-- Question Types provides a description of each of Q's Question Types, and examples of how the questions would be asked in a questionnaire.
+- Question Types describes each of Q's Question Types, and examples of how the questions would be asked in a questionnaire.